Best & Cheap Cloud Hosting Providers in 2019

 Customer Service has always been on the downsides with HostGator as even if they do offer 24/7 live-chat, phone and ticket support they are not that helpful as other companies staffs.

-If you’re really price sensitive then you might want to skip this one as it’s a bit on the higher end of cloud hosting plans.
+If you’re really price sensitive then you might want to skip this one as it’s a bit on the higher end of cheap cloud hosting plans list.
 Their lowest plan starts at $15/month for 512 MB RAM, 2 processors clocked at 600 MHz, 10 GB HDD, 2 TB outbound transfer but unlimited inbound transfer.

 What they lack in resources they compensate in features.
 Their SSD infrastructure is optimized for hosting and can bring higher performance thus, faster loading speeds for your websites.
 In case of a server failure, you can use Cloud Disaster Recovery service to restore a previous version of your site.